jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

   - Added a main page banner and logo to navbar.
 Hosted locally saved images to Github.
 Learned a new thing - able to host images on github.
   - Currently stuck with creating a logic to allow dynamic view cart.
 On first click, it actually creates new cart for user.
 Subsequent clicks of the Cart button on navbar should direct to view cart.
   - Updated the Database with the DB script to include product overview, benefit and image

+ 13 April 2024 : Enhancement
+ - Manage to incorporate Session into view such that we will be able to pull out CartId we saved using HttpContext.Session in UIController in MVC project.
+This allows us to utilize the variable to create a condition to check if the cart has already been created or not.
+If created -> direct to ViewCart View, else -> direct to NewCart View